chStaiger/surf-metadata-registry/README.md

 All `surfmeta` commands need to be run through `uv run`.

 # Example workflow
 Once you described your data on different storage systems with this commandline interface, you can search for your data and retrieve it again when needed.
-Below we show a little workflow in which we assume that data has been labeled with `ProjectID` is `bookanalysis`.
+Below we show a little workflow in which we assume that data has been labeled with the key `ProjectID` and its value `bookanalysis`.

 We search for all data carrying the word `bookanalysis`: